renatojsilvas/Xamarin.UnitConverter/README.md

-# Xamarin.UnitConverter
+# Unit Converter
-Unit converter library for Xamarin
+Unit converter tool for Windows and Xamarin